oapicf/endoflife.date-api-clients/clients/kotlin/generated/docs/DefaultApi.md

 val apiInstance = DefaultApi() val product : kotlin.String = product_example // kotlin.String | Product URL as per the canonical URL on the endofife.date website
-val cycle : kotlin.String = cycle_example // kotlin.String | Release Cycle for which the details must be fetched
+val cycle : kotlin.String = cycle_example // kotlin.String | Release Cycle for which the details must be fetched.
+Any slash character in the cycle name will be replaced with dashes.
+For example FreeBSD's releng/14.0 becomes releng-14.0. try {
-try {
     val result : Cycle = apiInstance.getApiProductCycleJson(product, cycle)
     println(result)